zdravac/STLviewer/README.md

 # STL Viewer

-A Python-based 3D viewer for STL and 3MF files using VTK (Visualization Toolkit).
+A Python-based 3D viewer for STL and 3MF (not implemented yet) files using VTK (Visualization Toolkit).

 ## Features

-- Load and view STL and 3MF files
+- Load and view STL and 3MF (not implemented yet) files
 - Interactive 3D manipulation
 - Adjustable lighting and colors
 - Model orientation axes